bmhking/Parcel_value_app/Analysis.md

 ```
 Assuming 10% of property tax revenue goes into infrastructure (an unrealisticly high percentage), that means you need to generate $`\$0.3879/yr/sqft`$ of property tax.
 Now the city can only generate $`\frac{\$744,138,493/yr}{372.4mi^2\times2.788e+7sqft/sqmi}=\$0.07167/yr/sqft`$ of property tax revenue.

 This is not even 20% of revenue required.
 In the state of California, property tax revenue is much smaller than what it should be not just because of the 1% ceiling because of Prop 13, but also because of another clause in Prop 13: that reassessment cannot happen without change in ownership or new construction.
 In reality this means that even assuming a 1% property tax rate, most of the potential property tax income from homeowners is not collectable as long as it is not traded (no city in the county of San Diego is able to recover more than 40% of its potential property tax pool).
+For example, for the city of San Diego, it can only recover 27.53% of its potential property tax base.
 Prop 13 is overwhelmingly supported by homeowners, who are on average more affluent than renters.

 This means that Prop 13 is a de facto financial weapon for homeowners to underpay their obligations while still forcing the city government to pay for their infrastructure in its full glory.
 In that process, infrastructure for poorer neighborhoods (which are usually majority-minority, more likely to have renters, have higher housing density, and have had their communities destroyed by the Federal Highway Act and urban renewal campaigns) is forced to be degraded, schools are defunded and privatized, and parks are abandoned.